-Two face to face events encourage participants to create closer network connections than possible in the wholly online environment.
+Two face-to-face events encourage participants to create closer network connections than possible in the wholly online environment.
 All participants are expected to attend.

-The first event (June) is dedicated to break the ice within Talent Teams, with an afternoon of fun and competitive games aimed at getting to know each other.
+The first event (mid-Q2) is dedicated to break the ice within Talent Teams, with an afternoon of fun and competitive games aimed at getting to know each other.

-The second event (October) is dedicated to make best use of the day to progress with the Talent Team projects, by sharing an overview of each project (without disclosing any company confidential information) and exchanging ideas and suggestions via 'speed-dating' sessions.
+The second event (early-Q3) aims to make best use of the day to progress Talent Team projects; sharing an overview of each project (without disclosing any company confidential information) and exchanging ideas and suggestions via 'speed-dating' sessions.